WAEC-T/codebase/ruby-sinatra/README.md

 ## Ruby setup guide

-Requires Ruby 3.3.0 and Bundler
+Requires Ruby 3.3.0, Bundler and Postgres

 ### Other prerequisites